algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ##### B. Repeating Group

 Additionally, from the developer's point of view, it will be decided to use the **Repeating Group** element to display best sellers.
-This element allows to display a list of items in a row without setup parameters to each display one by one.
+This element allows Bubble to display a list of items in a row without having to configure each display one by one.
 The data source for the repeating group will be the database containing cheeses, wines (with the attribute *yes* to "best sellers"), and the recipe database. <br>

 #### 8.2.3 The Barcode Scanning Page

 When the user clicks on the related icon on the navigation bar, the app will redirect him to the barcode scanning page.
 Once on it, the plugin "Barcode Scanner" will be started after clicking on a button to launch it.
-After the scan, the plugin will return the EAN code of the product (in the background) and match it with the database.
+After the scan, the plugin will return the EAN code of the product (in the background) and match it to the database.
 If the product is in the database, the app will display the information of the scanned product just below. <br>

 ```mermaid
 graph TD